Byongho96/TIL/Python/Appendix_01_Python_Builtin_Functions.md

 - when the len of iterable objects are different >> take short as a standard
 - return **zip object**

-## 2.7. lambda \*paramter: function
+## 2.7. lambda paramter: function

-use for define a simple function \* only a simple conditinal statement can be used
+used for defining a simple function